Heroes (American TV series): Legal issues

+The show has been described as having a very similar setting to Rising Stars, a comic that debuted in 1999, which led to some discussion of whether Heroes was plagiarizing ideas from the Rising Stars.
+Heroes creator, Tim Kring, addressed this directly when asked about it some time after his show premiered by stating that he has never read Rising Stars, and that he purposefully refused to familiarize himself with a number of superhero-related works to avoid such accusations of improper inspiration.

-On March 19, 2007, Clifton Mallery and Amnau Karam Eele filed suit against NBC and Tim Kring claiming that the idea for Isaac Mendez, who can paint the future was stolen from a short story, painting and short film that they had produced.
+On March 19, 2007, Clifton Mallery and Amnau Karam Eele filed suit against NBC and Tim Kring claiming that the idea for Isaac Mendez, who can paint the future, was stolen from a short story, painting and short film that they had produced.
 The suit was dismissed.
 On December 11, 2007, the New York Law Journal reported on Mallery v.
 NBC Universal, quoting from Southern District Judge Denise Cote's opinion that "the line between mere 'ideas' and protected 'expression' is 'famously difficult to fix precisely'", and stating that Heroes was not close to infringing.